Jimmy Thomson (ice hockey, born 1927)

 James Richard Thomson (February 23, 1927 – May 18, 1991) was a Canadian professional ice hockey player.
 Thomson played nearly 800 games in the National Hockey League (NHL) from 1945 to 1958 with the Toronto Maple Leafs and Chicago Black Hawks.
 Thomson was a member of four Stanley Cup championship teams with Toronto and also served as captain of the team.
 After helping to organize a players' association for the NHL players, Thomson earned the ire of Toronto Maple Leafs' owner Conn Smythe, after which Thomson vowed to never play again for the Maple Leafs.
 He was traded to Chicago in the off-season and he played one season in Chicago to finish his career.
 He then went into business.
+Thomson still holds the NHL record for the most assists in a season without a goal - 29 in 1947-48.